Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ```
 and then reboot.

-If you plan to use the GPU plot feature of amdgpu-monitor, you must first install the pandas module.
+If you plan to use the GPU plot feature of amdgpu-monitor, you must first install the pandas and matplotlib modules.
 For Ubuntu, use the following for the instalation:

 ```
 sudo apt install python3-pip
 pip3 install pandas
+sudo apt-get install python3-matplotlib
 ```